optakt/optakt.github.io/content/knowledge/flare_architecure.md

 #### Commit Phase

-During the next window of time, attestation providers have the opportunity to commit a hidden vote regarding their belief in the outcome of the events requested in the previous phase.
+During the next window, attestation providers have the opportunity to commit a hidden vote regarding their belief in the outcome of the events requested in the previous phase.
 Anyone may operate as an attestation provider without any capital requirement, but a default incentivized set is used as the minimal requirement for passing a vote about the events in the previous set.

 #### Reveal Phase